 As mentioned earlier, as many as a quarter of Idaho residents live with a mental health disorder, higher than the national average.
 Those who suffer from PTSD, anxiety and depression, to name but a few, face hefty challenges every single day of their life, regardless of the recent coronavirus lockdowns and enforced social isolation.

-For those who turn to prescription opioid drugs as a way of self-medicating, any relief is temporary, with the symptoms of their mental health disorder returning more prevalently and potently than before.
+For those who turn to prescription opioid drugs as a way of self-medicating, any relief is temporary.
+Unfortunately, the symptoms of their mental health disorder return more prevalently and potently than before.
 Using standard opioid epidemic statistics, this is how that pans out in practice here in Idaho:

 Dual Diagnosis Case Study: Opioid Addiction and PTSD

 The story we have been following throughout this article – opioid addiction (OUD) and post-traumatic stress disorder (PTSD) – has been found to be one of the most common cases of dual diagnosis, as a traumatic experience often involves physical injury and recurring pain, for which medication will be prescribed.Year upon year, family physicians willingly handed out opioid painkillers, such as Percocet, oxycodone, hydrocodone, and codeine, with, thanks to unscrupulous pharmaceutical companies like Purdue Pharma and Johnson & Johnson, little or no thought as to the addictive risks posed.

 Post-traumatic stress disorder (PTSD) is a mental health disorder.
 It’s usually severe in nature and occurs as a result of a major traumatic event in a person’s life.
 Common causes of PTSD include:

 - Military combat

 During the time of the trauma, the sufferer feels utterly powerless, and this feeling of powerlessness often stays with them.
 When someone goes through such a traumatic event, PTSD can develop, and sufferers will experience symptoms including: